Table of Contents

 Hone your coding skills and be technical test-ready for a job interview.
 With over 750 questions to solve and 14 popular languages to use, you can practice your skills and participate in contests along with hundreds of thousands of other users.
 LeetCode also has a “Mock Interview” so users can prepare for technical job interviews.

 Master your coding skills with hundreds of practice exercises and compete in challenges depending on the level of difficulty.
-This Indian-based nonprofit educational initiative has a large community of coders who also contribute tutorials and forums.
+This Indian-based nonprofit educational initiative has a large community of coders who also contribute to tutorials and forums.
 The site also partners with colleges and groups to conduct meetups, orientation sessions, and workshops.

 The Best Ways to Practice Coding Online